CyberShadow/RABCDAsm/README.md

 2. If you plan on making non-trivial changes to SWF files, you should install the [debug Flash Player][].
-This will allow you to see validation and run-time error messages, instead of simply getting a blank rectangle.
+This will allow you to see validation and run-time error messages, instead of simply getting an empty window.

   [debug Flash Player]: http://www.adobe.com/support/flashplayer/downloads.html